Splitrox/PerspectiveCube/README.md

  * Don't remove this disclaimer;

 ```
-I also made it available in a ja file if you want to try it-
+I also made it available in a ja file if you want to try it
 ```